The best Japanese restaurants in Dubai

 Fujiya, Millennium Airport Hotel, daily noon to 2am.@fujiya_dubai/

 When the decor, menu and design are on song, great restaurants have the ability to transport you.
 And so it is with Hanami, a seductive Japanese eatery on Palm Jumeirah that whisks you away to the backstreets of Tokyo.
 It can be found 15th floor of the Andaz Dubai The Palm with amazing views.

 Hoseki is a 9-seater (yes, really) restaurant, on the fourth floor of the Bulgari Hotel, which sets it apart from its competitors in an entirely unique way.
-There’s no menu either – you’ll have dishes selected for you by Chef Masahiro Sugiyama in a two hour omakase experience (meaning ‘I’ll leave it up to you’).
+There’s no menu either at this one Michelin Star restaurant – you’ll have dishes selected for you by Chef Masahiro Sugiyama in a two hour omakase experience (meaning ‘I’ll leave it up to you’).
 There’s no walk ins, so you’ll need to book in advance to ensure your seat.
 It’s on the pricier end of the spectrum, with either a Dhs900 menu or Dhs1,400 menu to choose from.

 Hibachi is set out in a really cool, home kitchen-esque environment with large tables, and an island-style Teppanyaki set up with twelve spots around it so you can be close to the action when your dishes are being created right before your eyes.

 Hibachi, Movenpick Al Bustan Hotel, Garhoud, Dubai, daily 12.30pm to 3pm, 6.30 pm to 11.30 pm.
 Tel: (04) 282 0000. facebook.com/HibachiDubai